 Prerequisites: Chem 126 or Chem 123, and Math 112.
-Co-requisites: CIS 101, FED 101C and 101D (or EG 101).
+Co-requisites: CIS 101, FED 101.
 An introduction to the analysis of chemical processes with special emphasis on steady state mass balances.
 The course introduces mass balances in unsteady state.

 ChE 232 - Chemical Engineering Thermodynamics I (2-2-3)